Dylan-Trevor-Rowe/Sickest-Minds-/README.md

 In In the previous terminal window, run npm start to start the react app A browser window will open.
 You can register a user, and search for movies.

-If server is running open [http://localhost:3000](http://localhost:3000) to view it in the browser.